blakeblackshear/frigate/README.md

   -v ./config/labelmap.txt:/labelmap.txt
   ```

+## Recording Clips
+**Note**: Previous versions of frigate included `-vsync drop` in input parameters.
+This is not compatible with FFmpeg's segment feature and must be removed from your input parameters if you have overrides set.

+Frigate can save video clips without any CPU overhead for encoding by simply copying the stream directly with FFmpeg.
+It leverages FFmpeg's segment functionality to maintain a cache of 90 seconds of video for each camera.
+The cache files are written to disk at /cache and do not introduce memory overhead.
+When an object is being tracked, it will extend the cache to ensure it can assemble a clip when the event ends.
+Once the event ends, it again uses FFmpeg to assemble a clip by combining the video clips without any encoding by the CPU.
+Assembled clips are are saved to the /clips directory along with a json file containing the current information about the tracked object.

+### Global Configuration Options
+- `max_seconds`: This limits the size of the cache when an object is being tracked.
+If an object is stationary and being tracked for a long time, the cache files will expire and this value will be the maximum clip length for the *end* of the event.
+For example, if this is set to 300 seconds and an object is being tracked for 600 seconds, the clip will end up being the last 300 seconds.
+Defaults to 300 seconds.

+### Per-camera Configuration Options
+- `pre_capture`: Defines how much time should be included in the clip prior to the beginning of the event.
+Defaults to 30 seconds.
+- `objects`: List of object types to save clips for.
+Object types here must be listed for tracking at the camera or global configuration.
+Defaults to all tracked objects.

+## Google Coral Configuration
+Frigate attempts to detect your Coral device automatically.
+If you have multiple Coral devices or a version that is not detected automatically, you can specify using the `tensorflow_device` config option.

 ## Masks and limiting detection to a certain area
-You can create a *bitmap (bmp)* file the same aspect ratio as your camera feed to limit detection to certain areas.
 The mask works by looking at the bottom center of any bounding box (first image, red dot below) and comparing that to your mask.
 If that red dot falls on an area of your mask that is black, the detection (and motion) will be ignored.
 The mask in the second image would limit detection on this camera to only objects that are in the front yard and not the street.

 <a href="docs/example-mask-check-point.png"><img src="docs/example-mask-check-point.png" height="300"></a>
 <a href="docs/example-mask.bmp"><img src="docs/example-mask.bmp" height="300"></a>
 <a href="docs/example-mask-overlay.png"><img src="docs/example-mask-overlay.png" height="300"></a>

+The following types of masks are supported:
+- `base64`: Base64 encoded image file
+- `poly`: List of x,y points like zone configuration
+- `image`: Path to an image file in the config directory

+`base64` and `image` masks must be the same aspect ratio as your camera.

 ## Zones
 Zones allow you to define a specific area of the frame and apply additional filters for object types so you can determine whether or not an object is within a particular area.
 Zones cannot have the same name as a camera.
 If desired, a single zone can include multiple cameras if you have multiple cameras covering the same area.
 See the sample config for details on how to configure.